gaambo/optinout.js/DOCUMENTATION.md

 	 - Type: `boolean`
 	 - The default value for allowed

-The string key is used for opting user in & out and for asking if it's allowed.
+The string key is used for opting user in & out and for checking if it's allowed.

 **Example**